dnichols1/dnichols1.github.io/group.md

 - **Andrew Tuma** <br />
 BS in Physics from UVA in 2020. <br />
 Former senior thesis advisee (on spacetime visualization methods).
-Currently pursuing a MS degree in Applied Mathematics at San Diego State University (SDSU).
+Completed a MS degree in Applied Mathematics at San Diego State University (SDSU); currently working in industry.

 - **Yara Yousef** <br />
 BS in Astronomy/Physics from UVA in 2020. <br />
 Former senior thesis advisee (on memory-effect detection prospects).
-Currently performing astronomy research at the University of Birmingham (UK).
+Currently in MS program in machine learning and articial intellegence at the University of Barcelona.

 - **Oliver Boersma** [(UvA webpage)](https://api.uva.nl/profile/b/o/o.m.boersma/o.m.boersma.html) <br />
 MS in Astrophysics from Radboud University in 2019. <br />